What Do People Really Think of Invisalign Braces? Read Honest Reviews Here.

 She lost weight in her first month but managed to stabilise her weight by adding protein smoothies to each meal.
 She also recommends taking an aligner case and toothbrush everywhere you go.

 We hope these Invisalign braces reviews have helped you get a better idea of what it’s like to wear plastic aligners.
-The main issues reported are to do with discomfort and the inconvenience of having to remove them for eating and drinking.
+All these reviewers reported an overall positive experience with promising results, despite some slight discomfort and inconvenience.

 Remember that it’s normal to experience some discomfort whatever type of braces you choose.
 Fixed brace brackets, in particular, often cause mouth sores where they rub against the soft tissue.

 On the whole, people seem to consider the drawbacks a small price to pay in return for improving their smile without it being obvious they’re wearing braces.
-Being able to remove the aligners for important meetings or events is also a big plus.
+Being able to remove the aligners for important meetings or events is also a big plus, and results appear surprisingly quickly.

 Have you seen our full article on how invisible braces work and the cost of Invisalign in the UK and the US?
 You’ll find lots more useful information there to help you decide whether these braces are right for you and your teen.